ospf2fullstack/Obsidian/Building Information Management/Photogrammetry.md

+# Photogrammetry
+the use of photography in surveying and mapping to measure distances between objects.

 One of the best applications available for [Photogrammetry](https://www.capturingreality.com/)

 It's a great professional tool and consumer tool.
 The best part, you don't have to pay until you're happy!